 - Following up via email nurturing and/or text messages

 How to Write Your Best Real Estate Copy for Better Conversions [Example Included]

-In my experience, producing a real estate copy or any other copy is about 80% preparation and then only 20% actual writing the copy.
+In my experience, producing a real estate copy or any other copy is about 80% preparation and only 20% actual writing.

 Why is that?